 Example of declaration of conformity :

 CE certification: it stands for “Conformité Européenne” and it certifies that the product complies with the essential safety, health and environmental protection requirements defined by European legislation.
-This involves the intervention of a certification body, which will issue a certificate after assessing the equipment’s compliance with the current standard.
+This involves the intervention of a certification body, which will issue a certificate after assessing the equipment’s conformity with European Union legislation.

 European conformity and China Export: the CE logo for compliance with European standards is very similar to the China Export logo, which does not represent any form of official certification or compliance with European Union standards.